lucasdcrk/guide.noodle.cards/src/guide/cards.md

 # Cards

 ## Card rarity
 When a new manga character is released in the game, we have to set his rarity.
 Rarity is mostly defined by the popularity of the character.
-For example, Naruto is a Legendary character and Sasha from SNK is a Rare character.
 There are 5 rarity of cards which are:
 - Legendary
 - Mythic